For the Textile Crescent Prayer Guide

-Join us for this season of prayer for all the mill villages and churches.
+Join us in prayer for all our mill villages and churches.
 What might God do when all the churches of the GBA join to pray for revival in our mill villages?
-Lead your church to pray for the Textile Crescent.
-Prayer guides and videos will be available.
+Lead your church to pray for the Textile Crescent using the prayer guide and video resources available.

 What is the Textile Crescent?

 The Textile Crescent stretches from north of Greenville around the west and to the south of the city.
-There were once 19 cotton mills in and around Greenville.
-Each was a tribe unto itself complete with housing, stores, currency, sports leagues, and churches, all provided by the mills for their workers.
-The first mills were built in the late 19th century with a second wave that were added in the early part of the 20th century.
+There were once 19 textile mills in and around Greenville.
+Each was a tribe unto itself complete with housing, stores, currency, sports leagues, and churches.
+All of it was provided by the mills for their workers.
 At its height, the textile mills employed one out of every three people living in the county.
 By the 1960’s, the textile industry faced growing competition from overseas with much cheaper labor.
 One by one, the mills began to cut back and close.
 The communities went through dramatic transformation as the mills closed.

 What happened to the textile mill churches?

 The children of the workers moved out of the communities.
 As the older people who had worked in the mills began to die, the houses became rental properties.
-The tidy mill hills deteriorated, and the mill villages became very diverse socio-economically and racially.
+The tidy mill hills deteriorated, and the mill villages became very economically and ethnically diverse.
 Unfortunately, the churches did not adjust and lost touch with their neighborhoods.
 The members drove to church on Sunday but rarely lived in the neighborhood.
-As the churches aged, they shrank in size and the buildings began to deteriorate as money became tight.
-Churches that were once full and healthy and the very center of the neighborhood became isolated and empty and lost sight of their mission.
+As the churches aged, their attendance declined, and the buildings began to deteriorate as money became tight.
+Churches that were once full and healthy, and the very center of the neighborhood, became isolated and empty and lost sight of their mission.
 They were already in poor health when the mill hills began to go through a new transformation – gentrification.

 What is gentrification and what challenges does it pose?